-- 1. Hold a workshop to explore the issues of interoperability and open data and identify possible solutions that would encourage cooperation and openness within a commercial framework. - 2.
-Look into the barriers to the adoption of existing standards (both global and NZ-based standards) and better understand the appropriate use cases for standards. - 3.
-Review international best-practice policy settings around interoperability and open data as part of the Global workstream focus on improving understanding of world-leading agritech policy practice.
+- 4.1 A workshop held in February 2020 explored the issues of interoperability and open data and started the process of identifying possible solutions that would encourage cooperation and openness within a commercial framework.
+Options for possible use cases to take this work further are now being explored together with industry.
+This action will continue jointly as part of the agritech ITP and MPI's Integrated Farm Planning work programmes. - 4.2 Look into the barriers to the adoption of existing standards (both global and New Zealandbased standards) and better understand the appropriate use cases for standards. - 4.3 Review international best-practice policy settings around interoperability and open data as part of the Global workstream focus on improving understanding of world-leading agritech policy practice.